-It has been noted in recent times that there are numerous disadvantages related to the traditional fax server architecture which has formed a central part of many a business’ day-to-day operations.
+It has been noted in recent times that there are numerous disadvantages related to the traditional fax server architecture which has formed a central part of many

 The following are four compelling reasons which may make you reconsider your company’s approach to fax servers. and consider moving to an online fax solution

-As with anything related to the running of a successful business enterprise, one of the first things you need to look at is how much something costs; and fax server systems are no different in this regard.
+As with anything related to the running of a successful business enterprise, one of the first things you need to look at is how much something costs; and business fax server systems are no different in this regard.

-Unfortunately, your typical fax server system isn’t the most versatile or agile form of IT infrastructure, and can be challenging to scale should you need to upgrade or downsize your company’s capacity to send faxes.
-As your company grows you will inevitably need to send and receive more and more faxes.
+Unfortunately, your typical fax server system isn’t the most versatile or agile form of IT infrastructure, and

 When such time comes around, your company will find itself having to make a big decision; persist with your existing fax server architecture or invest in upgrading to an entirely new one.
 Obviously, both options come with their own unique disadvantages.

 The latter option, on the other hand, represents a substantial financial outlay.
 Purchasing an entirely new fax server system can cost thousands in terms of hardware.
 That’s not even taking the costs of associated software into account.
 Such additions can see the price of installation suddenly double.
 Then you have to take maintenance costs into account as well.
-Such large monetary outlays are not business decisions which can be made on a whim.
+Such large monetary outlays are not business decisions

 Analog and telecom costs are fast becoming a thing of the past as far as modern business IT is concerned.
 Such expenses can be removed from a company’s outlay fairly easily.
 All that needs to be done is to commit to converging all of your business’ fax traffic into your internet access network.
 From an IT perspective, this is a sensible move toward working efficiency.

 Another often overlooked indirect outlay associated with running traditional fax servers from your office space is what it costs in terms of ‘man hours’.
-No doubt, your company’s IT team will have to maintain the associated fax machines, resolve ongoing operational issues as they arise and provide training to other members of staff so that they can use the fax system properly.
-This is valuable time which the IT team could be putting into other, more lucrative, business endeavours.
+No doubt, your company’s IT team will have to maintain the associated fax machines, resolve ongoing operational issues as they arise and provide training to other members of staff so that they can use the

 In addition to the above, the IT team will need to carefully monitor the output and usage of any internal fax servers, with a view to judging when said systems are approaching their maximum usage capacity, and in turn making recommendations as to when the system needs to be upgraded.
-This is not as clear cut a task as one might think initially, as sever workload and demand can change quite quickly, especially if your business experiences an unexpected (if not exactly unwelcome) spike in client leads, leading to a higher volume of important faxes needing to be sent and received on an ongoing basis.
+This is not as clear cut a task as one might think initially, as

 While the costs associated with IT ‘man hours’ are considerably more difficult to pin down and quantify than the aforementioned ‘hard’ costs which have been covered earlier in this article, they should not be overlooked as they are still costing your company money, whether you can physically see where the money is going or not.
-Remember as well, that time spent here is time which could have been put to better use for more important IT concerns.
+Remember as well, that time spent here is

 Another extremely important consideration to take into account when considering the viability of using a fax server system in your day-to-day business is that of security.
 Many traditional fax servers do not properly encrypt their hard drive’s data in an effective manner, which creates an obvious ‘soft spot’ point for the company which can be exploited by opportunistic hackers.
 This can be of particular concern if the fax server is connected to your company’s main network.